· course-lesson · 34 min read

 • List of participants, each with name, email, bank (if any).

-import { Form, useActionData, useNavigation } from 'react-router-dom';
+import type { User } from '@/types/User';

-import { useCurrentUser } from 'src/pages/Layout';
+import { useOutletContext } from 'react-router';

 }